Regina Basilier

-Regina Basilier (née Kleifeldt 1572–1631), was a Swedish (originally German) merchant and moneylender.
+Regina Basilier (née Kleinfeldt 1572–1631), was a Swedish (born in Poland-Lithuania) merchant and moneylender.
 She is known as a banker of king Gustavus Adolphus of Sweden.

 Biography

-She was born in Danzig (which was then part of the Polish-Lithuanian Commonwealth) and married to the Hamburg merchant Adam Basilier (d.
+She was born in Danzig (which was then part of the Polish-Lithuanian Commonwealth) to councillor Reinhold Kleinfeldt and Regina Von Schachtmann (great-great granddaughter to Łukasz Watzenrode, The Elder) and married to the Hamburg merchant Adam Basilier (d.
 1608), who was a significant creditor of the Swedish prince John, Duke of Östergötland.